fenago/ml-bootcamp/Lab_2.md

-The problem we solve in this chapter is predicting the price of a car.
+The problem we solve in this lab is predicting the price of a car.
 Suppose that we have a website where people can sell and buy used cars.
 When posting an ad on our website, sellers often struggle to come up with a meaningful price.
 We want to help our users with automatic price